MediaComem/comem-archidep/ex/fibscale-deployment.md

   your `~/.bashrc', `~/.zshrc', or `~/.config/fish/config.fish'.
 ```

 Indeed, the rbenv installation script does not configure our ``PATH`` environment variable with the location of the rbenv executables.
-You can configure the new PATH either by editing ``.bashrc`` or running the following commands:
+You can configure the new PATH either by editing ``.bashrc`` manually or running the following commands:

 ```bash
 $> echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc